Elastic and Kibana Install (Windows)

 Open your web browser and navigate to http://localhost:5601.

-Login using the Elastic credentials.
+Login using your Elastic credentials.

 Last updated